 Associated British Ports (ABP) is the UK's largest and leading ports group.
-Our 21 ports, which handle a quarter of the UK's seaborne trade, include the Port of Immingham, the UK's premier energy port and largest in terms of tonnage; as well as other major ports include the Port of Southampton, the UK's number one cruise port.
+Our 21 ports, which handle a quarter of the UK's seaborne trade, include ABP Immingham, the UK's premier energy port and largest in terms of tonnage; as well as other major ports include the ABP Southampton, the UK's number one cruise port.

-Together with other transport-related businesses that constitute the ABP group our ports form a UK-wide network capable of handling every conceivable type of cargo, from containers from the Far East to forest products from the Baltic.
+ABP's ports, together with other transport-related businesses that constitute the ABP group, form a UK-wide network capable of handling a vast array of cargo, from containers from the Far East to forest products from the Baltic.
 Commodities handled include animal feed, oil, coal, fresh produce, cars, and steel.
 The group's other activities include rail terminal operations (Hams Hall), dredging (UK Dredging), and marine consultancy (ABPmer).

 150 million tonnes of cargo; c.2,000 employees; the UK's largest and leading ports company.
 Is this what you're looking for?

-Our Graduate Management Training Scheme provides a wide range of experience in areas as diverse as marketing, finance, engineering, and property.
+Our graduate general management programme provides a wide range of experience in areas as diverse as marketing, finance, engineering, and property.
 You'll complete the programme with a clear understanding of how we run our business, with hands-on experience that will set you up for your first full management role.

 You'll be given five weeks' induction into the sharp-end of port operations before going on two six-month placements in two of our three major port areas: South Wales, Humber, and Southampton.
 You'll gain real understanding of how ABP manages its services and the facilities available to clients as you spend time in all of our main business departments.
 During the programme you will have contact with a graduate programme manager whose responsibility is to make sure the programme is running smoothly, as well as a mentor who will keep an eye on how you are doing.